 2016 EDDIE ROBINSON AWARD WINNER

-In four seasons as head coach at Sam Houston State University, K.C.
-Keeler has directed the Bearkats to a 46-12 record that includes eight victories over top-10 ranked opponents and nine wins in NCAA post-season action.
-His SHSU teams have made the playoffs in each of his four seasons at the helm, including FCS semifinals appearances in 2014, 2015 and 2017 along with a pair of Southland Conference championships.
+In five seasons as head coach at Sam Houston State University, K.C.
+Keeler has directed the Bearkats to a 52-17 record that includes eight victories over top-10 ranked opponents and nine wins in NCAA postseason action.
+His SHSU teams made the playoffs in each of his first four seasons at the helm, including FCS semifinals appearances in 2014, 2015 and 2017 along with a pair of Southland Conference championships.

 In 2016 he led the Bearkats to their second conference title in three seasons and a national No. 1 ranking for the final six weeks of the regular season on their way to being the nation's lone unbeaten team entering the FCS playoffs.
 That run helped him become the first Bearkat coach to claim the Eddie Robinson Award as the top head coach in the FCS in a season that also saw Sam Houston's quarterback, Jeremiah Briscoe, earn the Walter Payton Award as the nation's top offensive player.

 Keeler was named as Sam Houston's 15th head football coach on January 23, 2014.
-He has coached five National Football League draft picks including Super Bowl XLVII MVP quarterback Joe Flacco.
-He has tutored 76 All-America players and 21 student-athletes who have earned either national or district CoSIDA Academic All-America honors.
+He has coached nine National Football League draft picks including Super Bowl XLVII MVP quarterback Joe Flacco and 2018 second-round pick PJ Hall.
+He has tutored 76 All-America players and 22 student-athletes who have earned either national or district CoSIDA Academic All-America honors.

 As head coach at Delaware, Keeler rolled up an 86-52 record in 11 seasons from 2002 to 2012.
 His Fightin' Blue Hens won the FCS national championship in 2003 and reached the national championship game in 2007 and 2010.
 His squads won Atlantic 10 Conference titles in 2003 and 2004 and the Colonial Athletic Association championship in 2010.
 Delaware went 11-3 in the program's four trips to the FCS playoffs.